-Cardiff research identified how methodologies (drawn from economics, geography and environmental planning) could be combined to assess the environmental impacts of major events.
-Adoption of this approach nationally and internationally changed how policymakers, event organisers and consultants understand and evaluate the adverse environmental impacts of their events.
-This transformed impact evaluations of events, and informed planning, policies and actions through:
+Cardiff research identified how methodologies could be combined to assess the environmental, as well as economic impacts of major sporting and cultural events.
+Adoption of this approach nationally and internationally changed how policymakers, event organisers and consultants understand the potentially adverse environmental impacts of events.

+This transformed impact evaluations of events and informed planning, policies and actions through:

-- forming the environmental section of UK Sport's 'eventsIMPACTS' toolkit.
-Since 2017, the widespread adoption of this toolkit has resulted in the staging of more sustainable events in the UK and across five continents; - ii) establishing international best practice standards for evaluating event environmental impacts, through the Golf Environment Organisation Foundation.
+- 1. underpinning the environmental section of UK Sport's 'eventIMPACTS' toolkit.
+Since 2017, the widespread adoption of this toolkit resulted in the staging of more sustainable events in the UK and across five continents: - 2. establishing an international best practice standard for evaluating event environmental impacts, through the Golf Environment Organisation Foundation.